mhShohan/dev-docs/docs/interview/javascript.md

 - Callback execution: jokhn asynchronous operation complete hoy tokhn callback abar callback queue te fire jay
 - repeat

-### Higher Order Function

-Higher order function ek dhoroner function ja ek bar eker beshi function argument hishebe ney and result hishebe function return kore

-### Closure

-closure is a function that enclose with lexical scope.
-Mane outer function er variable gula inner function a accessable

-### callback fucntion

-### promise

-a Promise is an object that will produce a single value some time in the future.
-If the promise is successful, it will produce a resolved value, but if something goes wrong then it will produce a reason why the promise failed.

 1. Hoisting কি ?
 2. Closure কি ?
 3. Bind, call, apply কি ?